-OnePlus has been working closely with the Chinese tech giant Oppo for a while now, and recently in an official blog post, OnePlus has confirmed that the company has merged with Oppo following their positive joint collaboration.
+OnePlus has been working closely with the Chinese tech giant Oppo for a while now.
+In an official blog post, OnePlus has recently confirmed that the company has merged with Oppo following their positive joint collaboration.
 However, co-founder and CEO of OnePlus Pete Lau also mentioned in the forum post that both the companies will operate independently as separate brands.

 Lau mentioned in the post, “We are now at a turning point for the future of OnePlus.
 As we have started to develop our product portfolio, we are able to offer you more choices than ever before.
 True to our Never Settle spirit, we want to continue to provide you with the highest quality OnePlus experience possible.
 And for that, you have to adapt as a team and as a brand.”